Family Court Services

 Do I have to repeat the orientation if I have attended before?

-If you have attended the orientation for either a social study or mediation within the last twenty-four months, you do not need to repeat.
+If you have attended the orientation for a custody evaluation within the last twenty-four months, you do not need to repeat.

 Are stepparents or family members allowed to participate in the interviews?

-Stepparents are welcome to attend orientation and they will be included in the social study, as will fiancés and living partners.
+Stepparents are welcome to attend orientation and they will be included in the custody evaluation, as will fiancés and live-in partners.
 They must complete the same personal history information as the clients.
 However, as the first interview is designed to gain historical perspective of the original family unit and the issues of the case, it usually involves just the named clients.
 All persons living in the home with the children will be interviewed.
 Children should not attend orientation or the first interview.

 Do I receive a copy of the report?

-Copies of the report which Family Court Services files with the court are only available to the attorneys of record or to clients who have represented to the court that they are acting as their own attorney.
+Copies of the report which Family Court Services files with the court are only available to the attorneys of record.

 Why have I not been contacted to begin the social study?